On the Cauchy problem for Friedrichs systems on globally hyperbolic manifolds with timelike boundary: Energy Inequality

 \begin{theorem}[Energy estimates for symmetric hyperbolic systems] Let $\M$ be a globally hyperbolic manifold with timelike boundary and let $\oS$ be a symmetric hyperbolic system of constant characteristic.
-Then, for each $p \in \M$ and all $t_1\geq t_0 \in t(\M)$ there exist a constant $C=C(p,t_0,t_1) > 0$ such that
+Then, for each $p \in \M$ and all $t_0,t_1\in\RR$ with $t_0\leq t_1$ there exists a constant $C=C(p,t_0,t_1) > 0$ such that